plausible/docs/docs/google-analytics-import.md

 3. You will now see a drop-down selection menu listing Google Analytics properties associated with your Google account.
 Select the appropriate property.
 This will generally be the property with the same domain name as your Plausible site.
 Then click on the "**Continue**" button.

-:::note
+:::tip Cannot see your Google Analytics property in the list of properties?
-Cannot see your Google Analytics property in the list of properties?
 You may be trying to import a Google Analytics 4 (GA4) property rather than a Universal Analytics (UA) property.
 Our Google Analytics import works for UA properties only at the moment.
-We plan to build a GA4 import in the future.
+We plan to build a [GA4 import in the future](https://feedback.plausible.io/169)
 :::

 4. On the next screen, you can click on the "**Confirm import**" button to start the data import process.
 Depending on the amount of data you have, this may take some time.
 This is run in the background, so you will receive an email when the import has been completed.
 It should take no more than a couple of minutes for most sites.